DigitalRuby/ExchangeSharp/README.md

 [![Build Status](https://dev.azure.com/DigitalRuby/DigitalRuby/_apis/build/status/jjxtra_ExchangeSharp?branchName=master)](https://dev.azure.com/DigitalRuby/DigitalRuby/_build/latest?definitionId=5&branchName=master)

 ## Overview
 ExchangeSharp is a C# console app and framework for trading and communicating with various exchange API end points for cryptocurrency assets.
 Many exchanges are supported, along with web sockets, withdraws and more!
+Feel free to visit the discord channel at https://discord.gg/VYAVrj and chat with other developers.

 ### Features
 - Many exchanges supported with public, private and web socket API